 Our fuel mix

-How is Unicom a Green Electricity provider?
+How is Unicom a 100% renewable electricity provider?

 How do REGOs work?

 Our Energy regulator Ofgem issues one REGO certificate per megawatt hour (MWh) of eligible renewable output to generators of renewable electricity.
 This shows that a given share of energy was produced from renewable sources.
-We then purchase these certificates from Ørsted to match the amount of Electricity our customers use and the amount of Electricity from renewable sources that is on the grid.
+We then purchase these certificates from Ørsted to match the amount of electricity our customers use and the amount of electricity from renewable sources that is on the grid.

 Our Fuel Mix Disclosure